Rich Erenberg

-Richard Mark Erenberg (born April 17, 1962) is an American former professional football running back in the National Football League (NFL).
-He played three seasons for the Pittsburgh Steelers, who selected him 247th overall in the ninth round of the 1984 NFL draft.
+Richard Mark Erenberg (born April 17, 1962) is an American former professional football player who was a running back for three seasons in the National Football League (NFL).
+He played college football for the Colgate Raiders before playing in the NFL for the Pittsburgh Steelers, who selected him 247th overall in the ninth round of the 1984 NFL draft.
 As of 2009, he was tied for the most kickoff returns in a single game by a Steeler with seven on September 2, 1984.
 He currently resides in Peters Township, Pennsylvania.

 Early life

 Erenberg graduated from Horace Greeley High School in 1980.